On finiteness of odd superperfect numbers: Concluding remarks

 \section{Concluding remarks}

-Our proof of Theorem \ref{th12} exhibited in the last section indicates that we can explicitly give the upper bound for $N$ in terms of $a, b, k, k^\prime$.
+Our proof of Theorem \ref{th13} exhibited in the last section indicates that we can explicitly give the upper bound for $N$ in terms of $a, b, k, k^\prime$; although Evertse's results\cite{Ev1}\cite{Ev2} are not effective for the {\em size} of solutions, these results give an effective upper bounds for the {\em number} of solutions.
 However, the upper bound which our proof yields would become considerably large due to its inductive nature exhibited in the last section.
-For sufficiently large $k$, our proof yields
+For sufficiently large $k$, our proof yields that

 where the number of iterations of the exponential function is $\ll k$ and $\gg k$.